mozengtao/myNote/c++.md

 	tmp.p = nullptr;
 }

-Declaring static members
-You can declare a member of a class--a data member or a method--static.

-Defining static members
+类的静态成员
-When you use static on a class member it means that the item is associated with the class and not with a specific instance.
-In the case, of data members, this means that there is one data item shared by all instances of the class.
-Likewise, a static method is not attached to an object, it is not __thiscall and has no this pointer.
+	静态数据成员（the item is associated with the class and not with a specific instance， there is one data item shared by all instances of the class）

-A static method is part of the namespace of a class, so it can create objects for the class and have access to their private members
-Note that the static function cannot call nonstatic methods on the class because a nonstatic method will need a this pointer, but a nonstatic method can call a static method.
+	静态方法（A static method is part of the namespace of a class，the static function cannot call nonstatic methods on the class because a nonstatic method will need a this pointer, but a nonstatic method can call a static method）

-Two ways to call a static method, through an object or through the class name

 class mytype
 {